CalvinWalzel/ruby-companies/README.md

 If you want to add a company, create a file with the following structure: `src/_companies/{continent}/{country}/{region}/{company}/index.md`.
 Then add at least the required YAML keys (see below) and send a PR.

 ### Updating a company
-If you want to update a company, identify the YAML file and update the outdated or missing information and send a PR.
+If you want to update a company, identify the markdown file and update the outdated or missing information and send a PR.

 ### List of keys
 Here is a list of the keys that can be used: